tianyuan-lu/Tabula-Muris-Processing-single-cell-RNAseq/README.md

 Loading the "Seurat" R package is necessary.
 Normalized data are stored in the **Seuseth** and **Seusetb** objects.

 ### Identification of differential distribution
+---
+Genes having differentially distributed expression patterns can be identified using the "scDD" R package.

+		Rscript scDD.R

+This script takes in the annotation files in the "CellTypeAnnotation" folder and the imputed and normalized read counts obtained in the last step.
+Change "celltype" in line 7 & 19 and "tissue" in line 8 accordingly.
+The outputs are cell type-specific results.

 ### Gene set variation analysis
 ---